 (6) Monitoring the position - An image objective, like an advertising objective should be measurable.
 It is necessary to monitor the position overtime, for that you have variety of techniques that can be employed it can be on the basis of some test and interviews which will help to monitor any kind of change in the image.

-Thus, the first four steps in the process provide a useful background.
+Thus, the first four steps in the positioning process provides a useful background.
 The fifth one only is taken to make the position decision.
 The final step is to evaluate and measure and follow up.

 Get Daily Marketing Updates in your Inbox